saksham9670/proceedings_scraper/README.md

 Full run: Use 0 for both limits to get all data
 Results: Check results_dynamic.csv file for extracted emails

+important tip-remember one thing every time when you run the script results_dynamic.csv will delete previos records first .do you have to make copy of previous                      records before re-run the script.

 That's it!
 Your scraper will start working and show progress in the terminal.